Lunch with Warren Buffett auctioned for $2.35 million

 This year’s auction was the 16th to benefit the Glide Foundation, a nonprofit in San Francisco’s Tenderloin district that provides food, health care, rehabilitation and other services to the poor and homeless.

-Glide said Zhu Ye, chairman of Beijing-based Dalian Zeus Entertainment Co (002354.SZ), submitted the highest of 76 bids to win the five-day auction on eBay (EBAY.O), which concluded on Friday night.
+Glide said Zhu Ye, chairman of Beijing-based Dalian Zeus Entertainment Co, submitted the highest of 76 bids to win the five-day auction on eBay, which concluded on Friday night.

 His bid was well below the $3,456,789 winning bid in 2012, still a record for an eBay charity auction, but will help Glide meet its $16 million annual budget.
 The 16 auctions have raised about $20.2 million.